mteu/typo3-monitoring/README.md

    ];
     ```

-2. Access your monitoring endpoint while authenticated as backend user:
+3. Access your monitoring endpoint while authenticated as backend user with the role of Admin or System Maintainer:
    ```
    https://<your-site>/monitor/health
    ```